SSWConsulting/SSW.Rules.Content/rules/do-you-send-tasks-one-email-at-a-time/rule.md

 ::: email-content

 ### Hi Steven,
-4. Make sure all the fonts are consistent
+1. Make sure all the fonts are consistent
-5. Make the headings bold
+2. Make the headings bold

 :::
 :::
 ::: good
-!Figure: Good Example - Separate emails for unrelated tasks.
+Figure: Good Example - Separate emails for unrelated tasks.
 A few related tasks in the same email

 :::